nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ## Make a Serial Connection

 C.H.I.P.
 Pro is a headless computer, so you will need a separate computer in order to interact with it.
-This section will go over how to connect through USB-serial, connect to a WiFi network and where to find example scripts.
+This section will go over how to connect via USB-serial to UART, connect to a WiFi network and where to find example scripts.

 ### USB-serial to UART Pins